2021 Preservation Fund

-The Sundance Preservation Fund was established to help protect and preserve independent stories, which are vital to both the history of independent storytelling and the heritage of Sundance Institute.
-The Fund provides grants to support preservation and restoration efforts of Sundance-supported projects and empower independent storytellers with resources to develop a sustainable long-term preservation strategy.
+The Sundance Preservation Fund was established to help protect and preserve independent stories that are vital to both the history of independent storytelling and the heritage of Sundance Institute.
+The fund provides grants to support preservation and restoration efforts of Sundance-supported projects and empower independent storytellers with resources to develop a sustainable long-term preservation strategy.
 Preference is given to projects at risk of loss with urgent preservation needs, as well as artistic, historical, cultural, or educational significance.

 Size of Grant Pool: 2-5

 U.S. and international artists

 Project was supported by Sundance Institute through labs, grants, fellowships, and/or Festival

 Feature-length and shorts, dramatic and documentary, episodic, and New Frontier projects

 Clearance from rights holders of project

 Categories Considered for Granting